zhaoq23/RealOrAI-DogDetector/README.md

    - The plusdiff model, which combines CLIP embeddings with RGBA edge detection, showed the strongest performance with over 99% accuracy, precision, and recall.
    - Adding edge-based features helped the model better detect subtle patterns often missed in AI-generated images, especially around fur texture and outlines.
    - The baseline model still performed well, but struggled slightly more with edge cases and synthetic artifacts.
+   - Surprisingly, deep CNNs like ResNet50 were unstable on small or imbalanced datasets and required heavy GPU resources and long training times.
+   - The Bayesian MLP, though simpler, aligned better with the dataset's structure—highlighting that model effectiveness depends more on task-data fit than on architectural complexity.

 ## What's Next?
    - Expand the dataset to introduce more variety in dog breeds, image resolutions, and generative models to improve robustness.
+   - Investigate overfitting mitigation strategies, such as data augmentation, dropout tuning, or semi-supervised learning, especially for high-capacity CNN architectures.
+   - Explore hard negative mining or contrastive learning approaches to improve generalization on edge cases and reduce reliance on superficial cues.
+   - Current models perform well on the existing dataset but often fail to generalize to new AI-generated images.
+This underscores the need for more diverse and realistic validation sets to enhance both interpretability and real-world effectiveness.